 Not all cockroaches are pests.
 Some are peacefully living in the forests and being helpful to the environment.
-A very few are them are pests.
+A very few are pests.
 When we say a few, that is relative to the number of cockroaches throughout the world.
 There are probably millions of them in North Carolina alone.
 Here are the four common types of cockroaches in America.

-- American cockroach – The name American cockroach is actually a misnomer; this species came from the Middle East, coming over to America through the seas.
+- American cockroach - The name American cockroach is actually a misnomer; this species came from the Middle East, coming over to America through the seas.
 This is the largest of all the common types of cockroaches, and are the most plentiful.
 They are also the largest, being 2 inches long.
-They are oval in shape and have wings that are well developed, though they are not good flyers, They are actually clumsy flyers.
+They are oval in shape and have wings that are well developed, though they are not good flyers.
+They are actually clumsy flyers.
 They live in moist, dark, and dirty places like the sewers, pipes, and of course in the garbage bins.
 They contaminate our food either through direct contact or by crawling on surfaces that are in contact with food.
 They are pests indeed.